Technigo/project-chatbot/README.md

 This week’s project is to practice some parts of JavaScript you've learnt so far by creating a chat bot!

-My bot is called the Java Place.
+My bot is called The Java Place.
 Here you can order som hot or cold coffee from the bot Mr Coffee Bean. 🤖

 ## How did I do it?
 I started the project by going through the literations that were given for this week.
 One by one I read them and did the exercise.
 And it wasn’t until the 4th day of reading and looking at materials that I started coding.